samermurad/codea-mv-vox-importer/README.md

 # MVVoxImporter

-Tool for conerting Megical Voxel `.vox` files to codea volume models. works well with the Voxel Max App.
+Tool for conerting Megical Voxel `.vox` files to codea volume models. works well with the [Voxel Max App](https://voxelmax.com/) for iOS/iPadOS.

 Implementation of buffer reading is based on the `.vox` File format definition, more info can be found in the [voxel-model](https://github.com/ephtracy/voxel-model) repo